MageStudio/mage-docs/docs/engine/getting-started/setting-up-your-project.md

 - `<div id='ui'/>` is the ui container.
 This is where your UI will render.
 An entire section of this docs is related to how to enable and work with your UI.
 - `<div id='gameContainer'/>` is the game container.
 Your scenes will be rendered inside this element.
 The id of this element can be changed to whatever suits your needs.
+- `<div class='loader' />` is the loading screen container.
+You don't need this for your application to function, but we recommend to have the loading screen handled by the `progressAnimation` function in your level.
+More information [here](/engine/advanced/core/level.md?id=progressanimationcallback-function).

-Both elements can be styled freely.
+These elements can be styled freely.

 ?> As you can see, we're referring to `/dist/app.css` and `/dist/app.js`.
 This means we're going to assume you will have a bundling tool installed, and that you have a basic understanding of how they work.
-If you find yourself stuck, please refer to [Bundling examples](advanced/bundling.md).
+If you find yourself stuck, please refer to [Bundling examples](/engine/advanced/bundling.md).

 ---

 ## index.js

 You project needs an entry point, which we will call `index.js` .
 It needs to look like this: